The Full List Of Poland Holidays And Important Polish Celebrations

 Nowy Rok (New Year’s Day)

-January 1st is a national holiday in Poland – all the shops are closed and there is literally nothing happening in the country.
-Everybody stays at home and are cures their hangovers after the New Year’s Eve celebrations.
-About 90% of Poles are Christians, so the only reasons people could possibly be leaving the house is to go to church.
+January, 1st is a bank holiday in Poland – all the shops are closed and there is literally nothing happening in the country.
+Everybody stays at home to cure the hangover after the New Year’s Eve celebrations.
+About 90% of Poles are Christians, so the only reason people are leaving the house is to go to church.

-This is one of our few Polish bank holidays that is not unique to Poland – everyone around the world celebrates this day in some form or another!
-That said, there are so many interesting New Year’s Day traditions in Poland that make this holiday special.
-One of them is a superstition that the first person who steps into the house should be male.
+This is one of the few Polish bank holidays that is not unique to Poland – everyone around the world celebrates this day in some form or another!
+That said, there are so many interesting Polish New Year traditions that make this holiday special.
+One of them is a superstition that the first person who steps into the house should be a man.
 This is supposedly the only way to have luck in the upcoming year.
-It’s really funny – my (Karolina’s) mom asks my grandfather to visit us every New Year’s Eve morning just so he will be the first to step into the house!
+It’s really funny – my mom asks my grandfather to visit her every New Year’s morning just to have luck in the upcoming year!

 Trzech Króli (Epiphany)

-Ephiphany is another one of our Polish bank holidays that is strongly connected with religion.
-For Poland’s closest neighbours – Ukraine, Russia and Belarus – all of whom are primarily Orthodox Christian, this signifies the beginning of ‘Christmas‘.
-For Poles it’s an ending of celebrating Christ’s birth.
+Ephiphany is another bank holiday Poland that is strongly connected with religion.
+For Poland’s closest neighbors – Ukraine, Russia, and Belarus – all of whom are primarily Orthodox Christian, this signifies the beginning of ‘Christmas’.
+For Poles, it’s the end of celebrating Christ’s birth.

-Trzech Króli is a national holiday, so all the shops are closed.
-In most cities you can see a parade of the people dressed like kings.
-The parade in Warsaw is especially large, and you can find so many other things to see and do as well.
+Trzech Króli is one of the public holidays Poland, so all the shops are closed.
+In most cities, you can see a parade of the people dressed like kings.
+The parade in Warsaw is especially large.

 Poland Holidays in February

 Tłusty Czwartek (Fat Thursday Poland)

 Who doesn’t love donuts?
 Poles have a special holiday that is dedicated only to these special treats!
-The more you eat during the day, the better.
+It’s a Fat Thursday Polish tradition to eat as many donuts as possible (guiltfree).
+The more you eat, the better.

-Polish people are not THAT religious nowadays and hardly anyone fasts.
-Everybody loves eating donuts though, so you need to have at least two of them on Fat Thursday.
-We have to admit, we really love this national day of Poland.
+Poles are not THAT religious nowadays and hardly anyone fasts.
+Everybody loves eating donuts though, so you need to have at least two of them on Fat Thursday in Poland.
+I have to admit, it’s one of my favorite Polish traditions.

 Środa Popielcowa (Ash Wednesday)